Algorithm-Lab-UniStut/osm-ship-routing/README.md

 The `osm-ship-routing` service is written in [Go](https://go.dev/).
 Installing and running requires an installation of the Go Programming Language `v1.18` or later.

+It is also assumed that there is a `graphs` folder at the root directory of this repository.
+In this folder, there are several graph descriptions (each in a sub-folder).

+You can download these graphs here: https://drive.google.com/drive/folders/1ISubYd9KAYZ1SSYUvSAoVLiBKKoSrde9?usp=sharing

+Extract the graphs and move it to the `graphs` directory.

+If you want to contract a graph, you need an plain fmi-graph directly in the `graphs` directory. (more infos later)

 ### Setup

 1. Clone the repository